Glossary

-Glossary for paddle terminology used in the database
+Glossary for paddle terminology used in the database.

 Balance Point the center of mass of a paddle, as measured from the base of the handle up onto the paddle handle and face, in centimeters.
 In general, a higher balance point feels head-heavy and less maneuverable, and a lower balance point feels head-light and more maneuverable.
 Three categories of balance point are defined: